© 1997-2014 Jerry Emanuelson

 Overcoming needle phobia does present special difficulties, and it does not usually respond well at all to traditional techniques for overcoming phobias.
 Nearly half of the cases of so-called needle phobia are a distinct physiological reaction that is, to some extent, hard-wired into the human brain.

 Quite often, even after a person has lost his conscious fear of needles, the patient may retain anxiety about the physiological needle-phobia reaction.
 For many needle phobics, the physiological needle-phobia reaction is much more unpleasant and anxiety-provoking than the needle stick itself.
-(I have pretty much lost all conscious fear of needles myself, and I can even give myself injections; but I still have a vasovagal reflex reaction occasionally if I'm not careful, and I find the vasovagal reflex reaction to be a truly terrifying experience.
-Fortunately, I have had only one vasovagal reflex reaction since beginning this page more than 16 years ago.)
+(I have pretty much lost all conscious fear of needles myself, and I can even give myself injections; but I still am in danger of having a vasovagal reflex reaction occasionally if I'm not careful, and I find the vasovagal reflex reaction to be a truly terrifying experience.
+Fortunately, I have had only one vasovagal reflex reaction since beginning this page more than 16 years ago.
+In that 2001 event, I was talking with the nurse about needle phobia and the Needle Phobia Page during the needle procedure.
+I inadverently gave a demonstration of the vasovagal needle phobia reaction when I passed out less than a minute after the needle procedure was finished.
+Being a well-known needle phobic to everyone in the office, no one was taken by surprise when I suddenly collapsed on the floor.)

 See Accurso, V.; et al. (August 2001).
 Predisposition to Vasovagal Syncope in Subjects With Blood/Injury Phobia.
 Circulation.
 Volume 104.
 Issue 8. pages 903-907.